Independence League Baseball

-Independence League Baseball is a collegiate summer baseball league in the United States with teams playing in Nebraska, North Dakota, South Dakota, and Wyoming.
-The league played its inaugural season in 2022 with ten teams and has eight teams for 2023.
+Independence League Baseball is a collegiate summer baseball league in the United States with teams playing in Nebraska, South Dakota, and Wyoming.
+The league played its inaugural season in 2022 with ten teams and had eight teams for 2023.
+As of January 2024, eight teams are listed for the 2024 season.

 History

 The league was announced in October 2021 with seven teams which were leaving the Expedition League: